gomorizsolt/dotdev/README.md

 The site comes with [automated deployment](./.github/workflows/deploy.yml) to GitHub Pages out-of-the-box.

 ## Caveats
-- Note that leading slashes for static resources might work locally but fail in production.
+- Leading slashes for static resources might work locally but fail in production.

 ## Conventions